Critical thinking skills: 7 steps for the workplace

 2. Open-mindedness

 Open-mindedness is the willingness to consider new ideas, arguments, and information without prejudice.
-This critical thinking skill helps you analyze and process information to come to an unbiased conclusion.
-Part of the critical thinking process is letting your personal biases go, taking information at face value and coming to a conclusion based on multiple points of view .
+This critical thinking skill helps you analyze and process information to reach an unbiased conclusion.
+Part of the critical thinking process is letting your personal biases go and forming a conclusion based on multiple points of view.

 Open-minded critical thinkers demonstrate: